mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 Should it let the compiler use its default?
 Do we know which threading or exception model will be used?
 Should we care?

 The good news is, we (the toolchain config maintainers) don't always have to care.
-It's enough for a start to define the minimum requirements that suit our needs and change the defaults only if a specific reason arises.
+It's enough for a start to define the minimum requirements that suit our needs and add the rest only if a specific reason arises.

-The bad news is, things are not simple as this, because most of the build systems out there won't cooperate as we expect.
+The bad news is, things are not simple as this, because most build systems out there won't cooperate as we expect.
 Namely, two problems are likely to appear: toolchain configuration override and inability to use it as is.
 Let me explain.

 ### Read-only configuration?

 Here's the thing: most build systems try to be smarter than they should.
 Given a toolchain which defaults to C++03 and a project that requires C++14, they are likely to change the `-std` flag to satisfy the constraint.
-Given a `x86_64` target architecture and a Haswell CPU, they may try to use AVX2 instructions which are not available on previous generations.
-Both might produce binaries incompatible with the target defined in the toolchain.
+Given a `x86_64` target architecture and a host with a Haswell CPU, they may try to use AVX2 instructions which are not available on previous generations.
+Both might produce binaries incompatible with the target defined in the toolchain configuration.

-This is a not always the build system's entire fault.
+This is not always the build system's entire fault.
 Sometimes it simply *allows* a project maintainer to change the toolchain configuration, but won't do it if not instructed to.

 To me, both are wrong.
 The whole point of a toolchain configuration is to define a common ground for all the binaries built